It grew as they saw the clinicians’ vast knowledge of how children with type 1 diabetes might respond to exercise.

 Exercise can lower blood sugar in patients with diabetes for anywhere from two to 12 hours.
 The more strenuous the activity, the bigger the effect.
 But an athlete’s body can adjust to regular, rigorous exercise, and the effect is diminished.
 That means keeping blood sugar levels steady can be a moving target.

-“CHOP has been wonderful,” says Beth.
-“The Center has had other rowers as patients, so the clinicians understand the cycles, and that information has been really helpful for us.”
+“chop has been wonderful. the center has had other rowers as patients, so the clinicians understand the cycles, and that information has been really helpful for us.”

 Henry follows the advice of his nurse practitioner, Melissa Andrews Rearson, MSN, CRNP.

 “I take a bag with me to the (Schuylkill) river every day that has glucose tablets that I take with me on the boat, and a testing kit and Glucagon and other emergency supplies for the coaches to keep on shore in case I need it.”
 He faithfully checks his sugar levels when he gets to the boathouse and again when he gets into his boat.

 He didn’t make a big deal of his diabetes with his teammates, but he did let them know about the symptoms of low blood sugar — fatigue, turning pale, shakiness, dizziness — in case he didn’t recognize it himself.

 “Fortunately, that hasn’t happened,” Henry says.
 “I’ve been able to feel myself going low.
 They understand if I need to stop and take a glucose tab.”
 And he’s had no problems at all during races.